cloudmesh-community/book/chapters/container/docker-spark.md

 --------------------

 Here we need a new image to work on.
 Let's run the following command.
-This will pull the necessary repositories from docker hub, as we don't have most of the dependencies related to it.
+This will pull the necessary repositories from docker hub, as we donot have most of the dependencies related to it.
 This can take a few minutes to download everything.